 Dr. G.S.
 Nair founded People’s Baptist Church (PBC) in 1981.
 It is an independent, fundamental Baptist church located in the city of Trivandrum, Kerala State, India.

-Established in 1986, Peoples Baptist Ministries to India (PBMI) is the outreach ministry of People’s Baptist Church.
+Formally established in 1986, Peoples Baptist Ministries to India (PBMI) is the outreach ministry of People’s Baptist Church.
 It is a charitable society existing to serve the Lord and help local churches.
 Dr. G.S.
-Nair is President and Chairman of the Board of Directors.
+Nair is the President and Chairman of the Board of Directors.
 Deacons of PBC make up the rest of the Board.
 This charitable society is a non-profit, non-political, tax-exempt organization recognized by the government of India and established for charitable purposes.
 It operates like a 501(c)(3) in the United States.

 Indian charitable societies are governed by the Indian Societies Registration Act of 1860.
 A minimum of seven individuals are required to form a society.
 Dr. Nair is one of the seven members.
 Societies are similar in character to trusts, although there are a few essential differences.
-In a society, for example, all property is held in the name of the society, whereas all of the property of a trust legally vests in the trustees.
+In a society, for example, all property is held in the name of the society, whereas all the property of a trust legally vests in the trustees.

 Unlike trusts, societies may be dissolved.
 Upon dissolution, and after settlement of all debts and liabilities, the funds and property of the society may not be distributed among the members of the society.
 Rather, the remaining funds and property must be given or transferred to some other society, preferably one with similar objects as the dissolved entity.